Bloc/portfolio-iro/_portfolio/blocipedia.md

  ___

-*Here is the index page that includes a register menu; listing current user, their role, and options such Editing and Upgrading the users role.
-It also provides a menu bar that currently has two primary links: Calendar and Change Events.*
+Here is the index page that includes a register menu; listing current user, their role, and options such Editing and Upgrading the users role.
+It also provides a menu bar that currently has two primary links:
 {:.center}
 ![]({{ site.baseurl }}/img/blog_entry.png)